mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/wordpress-cloud-connector.md

 # WordPress.com Microsoft 365 Copilot connector (preview)

 With the WordPress.com Microsoft 365 Copilot connector, your organization can index published posts and pages of your WordPress.com-built websites.
-After configuring the connector and index content from WordPress.com-built websites, end users can search for those published posts and pages in Microsoft Copilot and any Microsoft Search client.
+After admins configure the connector and index content from WordPress.com-built websites, end users can search for those published posts and pages in Microsoft Copilot and any Microsoft Search client.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a WordPress.com Copilot connector.